MicrosoftDocs/azure-docs/articles/virtual-desktop/create-host-pools-user-profile.md

 The following are general instructions about how to prepare a virtual machine to act as a file share for user profiles:

-1. Join the session host virtual machines to an [Active Directory security group](https://docs.microsoft.com/windows/security/identity-protection/access-control/active-directory-security-groups).
+1. Add the session host virtual machines to an [Active Directory security group](https://docs.microsoft.com/windows/security/identity-protection/access-control/active-directory-security-groups).
 This security group will be used to authenticate the session hosts virtual machines to the file share virtual machine you just created.
 2. [Connect to the file share virtual machine](https://docs.microsoft.com/azure/virtual-machines/windows/quick-create-portal#connect-to-virtual-machine).
 3. On the file share virtual machine, create a folder on the **C drive** that will be used as the profile share.
 4. Right-click the new folder, select **Properties**, select **Sharing**, then select **Advanced sharing...**.